An anti-inflammatory foods pyramid.

 Animal-based products and foods.

-In animal foods, the diet, living conditions, and care are of high importance.
-Natural food, without additives and hormones, yields less inflammatory and better quality products.
+Diet, living conditions, and care are of high importance in animal foods.
+Natural food, without additives and hormones, yields less inflammatory and better-quality products.

 Nutrient name